JasonFantl/JasonFantl.github.io/_posts/2026-05-13-Multiple-Access-Protocols.md

 Code for the animation is [here](https://github.com/JasonFantl/MAC-animations/tree/main/Ethernet/sketch).

-We see how quickly collisions are recovered from and how they are avoided, allowing for an arbitrary number of computers to be on the network.
+Notice that there are no ACKs, just messages.
+We also see how nodes immediately handle collisions rather then waiting to see if their messages were received correctly.

-It is important to note that what we call Ethernet today has gone through many changes and is unrecognizable form what we described above, so we should mentally separate modern Ethernet as a completely different protocol.
+It is important to note that what we call Ethernet today is nothing like what is described above, so we should mentally separate classic Ethernet and modern Ethernet as completely different protocols.
+Modern Ethernet uses direct point-point wires connecting devices to switches that route messages between devices, so no collisions need to be handled.

-As powerful as Ethernet was, it didn't solve every problem, and some people moved onto building new networks such as WiFi.
+As powerful as classic Ethernet was, wired networks have physical limitations, motivating the development of newer wireless networks, such as WiFi.

 ## WiFi

 It took a while to get WiFi as fast as Ethernet, but after some deregulation and hardware improvements, WiFi went commercial in 1999.
-If you consider the WiFi network in your home, you may realize that this is a return to the scenario of a central base station wirelessly communicating with users, exactly like we had in Hawaii's ALOHANet.
+If you consider the WiFi network in your home, you may realize that this is a return to the scenario of a central base station wirelessly communicating with users, exactly like we had in Hawai'i's ALOHANet.

 If we wanted to, we could just reuse the ALOHA protocol for WiFi.
 But because of hardware advances, regulatory constraints, and the intended use case for WiFi, it would benefit from a whole new protocol.
-The largest constraint is that WiFi only uses a single frequency at a time for each router.
+The largest constraint is that WiFi only uses a single frequency for each router.

 WiFi is going to be in apartments and stadiums, which means nearby WiFi routers may interfere.
 So while a single router will only use one frequency, we need nearby routers to use different frequencies.
-The hardware in WiFi routers uses a channel 22 MHz wide, and regulation only provided 83.5 MHz of the spectrum to use, meaning we can only fit up to 3 non-overlapping channels in the allowed space (recall that having different channels is helpful since each channel can communicate without interfering with the other).
+The hardware in WiFi routers uses a channel which is 22 MHz wide, and regulation only provided 83.5 MHz of that spectrum to use, meaning we can only fit up to 3 non-overlapping channels in the allowed space (recall that having different channels is helpful since each channel can communicate without interfering with the other).
 We will use these 3 channels to avoid interference between nearby WiFi networks, which means we only get a single channel for a router in a home (it is technically possible to create a router that can listen over all the channels at once, but it is more expensive and complex).
 This is harder than ALOHA, where we had the two channels.

 Take a moment to consider how you might solve this.
-Think back to the General and his regiments; now that they only have drums, how can they send commands back and forth?
+Think back to the General and his regiments; they only have drums, how can they send commands back and forth with minimal collisions?

 ### WiFi Protocol

-Users will send messages to the router and wait for an ACK, and if an ACK is not received shortly we assume a collision occured.
+Users will send messages to the router and wait for an ACK, and if an ACK is not received shortly we assume a collision occurred.
 Instead of using a second channel for ACKs like in ALOHA, the ACK will be sent over the same channel and rely on the network being quiet while the ACK is sent.
-If there is ever a collision, either the data or the ACK, the node will just re-transmit the packet a few moments later.
+If there is ever a collision, either the data or the ACK, the node will just re-transmit the message a few moments later.
 This works, but there are a few additional improvements that can be made.

 We can dramatically reduce collisions by using CSMA, which, as a reminder, means a node will listen to make sure the channel is free before transmitting, then wait a random delay using exponential backoff.
 Because of self-interference, we can't tell if our transmission had a collision, so we must wait for an ACK from the base station to determine if a collision happened or not.
 This is called [Carrier-sense Multiple Access with Collision Avoidance](https://en.wikipedia.org/wiki/Carrier-sense_multiple_access_with_collision_avoidance) (CSMA/CA).

 This collision avoidance has room for a further improvement.
-If nodes wait a small delay after the channel is free, in addition to the exponential backoff, this gives the base station some time to reply without interference.
+If nodes wait a small delay before and after the channel is free, in addition to the exponential backoff, this gives the base station some time to reply without interference.
 This delay time is called the [Distributed Coordination Function Interframe Space](https://en.wikipedia.org/wiki/DCF_Interframe_Space) (DIFS).
-Since the ACK is sent immediately from the router (it does not use this additional delay), DIFS essentially gives the ACK priority in the network and guarantees that no one else will transmit over it.
+Since the ACK is sent from the router immediately after a message is received (the router does not use this additional delay), DIFS essentially gives the routers ACK a priority in the network and (nearly) guarantees that no one else will transmit over it.

 This is how WiFi operates in most of our homes today.